-With the Vatican Museums and St. Peter's Square and dome as main landmarks, the Vatican is a must-see.
-The history behind its walls is not in the textbooks and that is one of the main reasons to visit.
+With the Vatican Museums and St. Peter's Square and dome as its main landmarks, the Vatican is a must-see among the things to see and do in Rome.
+The history behind its walls cannot be read in textbooks and that is one of the main reasons to visit them.

 The experience of visiting the Vatican Museums on your own is totally different from visiting them with a specialised guide who explains and contextualises the centuries of art in these museums.
 Choosing a tour among the many options can be overwhelming, but these are the best options: